QuantSoldier/eth-key-vault/README.md

 az login
 ```

-3. Install `dotenv` and create a `.env` file at the root of your project with authentication variables required by Azure and the target key vault.
+3. Create a `.env` file at the root of your project with authentication variables required by Azure and the https endpoint of the target key vault.
 Add the following variables to your current `.env` file if you already use `dotenv`.
 ```
-# Installing dotenv
-npm install dotenv

 # .env
 AZURE_CLIENT_ID=<azure-client-id>
 AZURE_CLIENT_SECRET=<azure-client-secret>